john-pachec0/Monitor/SETUP_SECRETS.md

 ### Can't find Secrets.xcconfig in Xcode

 **Fix:**
-1. Right-click on the Untwist project folder in Xcode
+1. Right-click on the Monitor project folder in Xcode
-2. Select "Add Files to Untwist..."
+2. Select "Add Files to Monitor..."
 3. Navigate to and select `Secrets.xcconfig`
 4. Uncheck "Copy items if needed"
 5. Click "Add"